-iPhone 4S helps increase interest in iOS as overall smartphone adoption grows, says NielsenAlex Wagner - Deputy Managing Editor, News Desk
+iPhone 4S helps increase interest in iOS as overall smartphone adoption grows, says NielsenAlex Wagner - Editorial Director of News and Content

 The Apple iPhone 4S produced some pretty impressive sales when it made its debut back in October, and according to a new Nielsen report, the device helped to boost interest in iOS among new smartphone buyers through the remainder of 2011.
 As the chart above shows, only 25.1 percent of new smartphone buyers said that they were interested in iOS in October.
 After the arrival of the 4S, though, that number jumped to 38.8 percent in November and then to 44.5 percent in December.
 Of all new iPhone buyers surveyed in December, 57 percent decided to purchase the Cupertino firm's latest model.